 A space scientist who worked in Houston took his watermelon vine to the International Space Station to see how it would respond.
 On the way back to Earth, the capsule was hit by cosmic radiation.

-The scientist went home to Healthyville and decided to plant the vine in his garden.
-The radiated vine created he goes.
-He uses the leaves from his stem as a surf board to travel and bring watermelon slices to children whenever they are in need of
+The scientist went home to Healthyville and decided to

+plant the vine in his garden.
+The radiated vine created

-The Melonator, a watermelon that can travel on a small wave that forms under him wherever
+The Melonator, a watermelon that can travel on a

+small wave that forms under him wherever